MrSlimeDiamond/p2-hideandseek/README.md

 ### !!!
 IMPORTANT !!!

-All of the `seeker_` svars must be either 0, or a ghost name of someone.
+All of the `seeker_` svars must be either 0, or a Steam name of someone.

 If you enable automatic collisions with `svar_set collisions 1`, there can only be one seeker.